panda-re/panda/panda/docs/manual.md

 PANDA for recording, and a `sha1` file containing the sha1 hashes of the other files.
 The replay command supports both the new `rr2` format, as well as the old format.
 When you start a replay, the format will automatically be detected.
-For `rr2`, make sure to include the full name, including the `.rr2` extention.

 ### Sharing Recordings